stjoannou/routerkeygen/README.md

 #RouterKeygen for Android

+This is a fork of the original routerkeygen in https://github.com/routerkeygen/routerkeygenAndroid.
+This includes the algorithm to generate 10000 possible keys for Primetel in Cyprus.

 Router Keygen generate default WPA/WEP keys for the following router:

   * Thomson based routers ( this includes Thomson, SpeedTouch, Orange, Infinitum, BBox, DMax, BigPond, O2Wireless, Otenet, Cyta , TN_private, Blink )